BobDotCom/bftools/docs/api.rst

 Shortcut Functions
 ~~~~~~~~~~~~~~~~~~

-.. autofunction:: compile
+.. autofunction:: compile_bf

-.. autofunction:: decode
+.. autofunction:: decode_bf

-.. autofunction:: encode
+.. autofunction:: encode_text

 .. _converted_classes:

 Converted Classes
 -----------------
 These classes are returned by various methods from the :ref:`core_utilities`.
+You shouldn't need to create these directly or
+use any of their methods.

 .. autoclass:: CompiledBrainfuck
    :members: